Creating Altering and Deleting Database in SQL Server

 - User databases

-It will store all system level information like system id, culture, server id no, server version, server culture, etc
+Master database: This database is used to store all system-level information such as system id, culture, server id no, server version, server culture, etc

-It is a temporary database location which is allocated by the server when the user connected to the SQL Server for storing temporary table information.
+Tempdb database: It is a temporary database location that is allocated by the server when the user connected to the SQL Server for storing temporary table information.

 - Graphically using SQL Server Management Studio (SSMS) or